-The project site is located in the southeast area of the Discovery Park development in Lee's Summit, Missouri (Figures 1 and 2).
-The proposed lot was previously tree covered, prior to clearing in 2023.
-A drainage swale is located on the property flowing from the southeast to the northwest across the site.
-The existing surface elevations at the lot range from 936 feet (within the drainage swale) to 964 feet.
+Lot 2 is located along the eastern boundary, near the longitudinal center of the proposed development (Figure 1).
+The proposed lot was previously tree covered prior to clearing in 2023.
+The existing surface slopes down from the south to the north with elevations ranging from 938 feet to 968 feet.
+A drainage swale is located on the property, flowing from the southeast to the northwest across the site (Figure 2).